 Then onwards and upwards to Fantesca's private tasting room, above the working winery, the ideal location to experience Heidi Barrett's All Great Things Red Blend and Estate Cabernet.

-After this spectacular tasting you can return to the town of St. Helena for lunch.
+After this spectacular tasting, you can return to the town of St. Helena for lunch.
 You can choose from one of the many local restaurants - this is a hub for the dynamic Napa food scene.

 After lunch, return to Spring Mountain to discover the iconic Newton Winery, one of the first wineries on Spring Mountain.
 From miles around, you can see their Pino Solo, a lone pine on the vineyard’s highest point.
 This tree is over 100 feet tall and crowns the ridgeline.
-You will recognise it on all the winery's labels.
+You will recognize it on all the winery's labels.

-Before leaving, enjoy a stroll through the English parterre gardens -look out for the pagoda, the Chinese red gate, lanterns and the London phone booth- and take in the panoramic views of the Napa Valley.
+Before leaving, enjoy a stroll through the English parterre gardens -lookout for the pagoda, the Chinese red gate, lanterns and the London phone booth- and take in the panoramic views of the Napa Valley.

-Return to you hotel to relax.
+Return to your hotel to relax.